luizfonseca/my-personal-computer/README.md

       - [4.
 The automation phase](#4-the-automation-phase)
   - [Tips](#tips)

-Ready carefully.
-This project assumes that you have some small knowledge of [Terminal](https://medium.com/@grace.m.nolan/terminal-for-beginners-e492ba10902a), [Git](https://rogerdudler.github.io/git-guide/) and [Ruby Modules/Classes](http://ruby-for-beginners.rubymonstas.org/preface.html).
+Read carefully.
+This project assumes that you have some knowledge of [Terminal](https://medium.com/@grace.m.nolan/terminal-for-beginners-e492ba10902a), [Git](https://rogerdudler.github.io/git-guide/) and [Ruby Modules/Classes](http://ruby-for-beginners.rubymonstas.org/preface.html).
-If you don't know it yet, feel free to dive into them by clicking on the links or googling further.
+If you don't know it yet, feel free to research more by clicking on the links or googling further.

-This project aims to help new developers understand the structures that make a programming language, the way to perform control flow and somewhat understand how computers "really" work behind the scenes.
+This project goal is to help new developers understand the structures that make a programming language, the way to perform control flow and somewhat play around with how computers "work".

-It's very straightforward and can be modified to use other programming languages as well.

 ## What you will see here

-You will see a series of tasks you have to do in order for you computer to work.
+You will see a series of tasks you have to do in order for you "computer" to work.
 Fear not, this computer can also be extended to perform many things for you like finding and saving images, sending emails for you or ordering food.
 You decide where your computer goes.

 These tasks will be then tested against the `RSpec` test suite, which you can call by using `rake`.